 How do I find an internship?

 The J.D.
 Power Center for Liberal Arts in the World houses information on many internship possibilities in New York, as well as agency evaluations by former Holy Cross students.
-Some opportunities are posted to Crusader Connections.
+Some opportunities are posted to Handshake.
 Students may also meet individually with a member of the center to discuss different internship possibilities.

 What is the cost?